 You can find the new tools on the Metadata tool tab, next to the Metadata tool.
 This is the Keywords tool with a few keywords linked to a single image.

-With this tool you can easily add, delete, and manage your keywords for one or multiple images at the same time.
+With this tool, you can easily add, delete, and manage your keywords for one or multiple images at the same time.
 You can also sort keywords when a single variant is selected.
 With multiple variants selected the tool looks like this.

 Below you can see the Keyword Library tool.
 In this screenshot I had the same variants selected.

 Like the name says, you can manage your keyword libraries here.
 A keyword library is a repository for your keywords.
 Each session and catalog (=document) comes with its own library.
-In addition you can create your own libraries independent from the document you work in.
+In addition, you can create your own libraries independent of the document you work in.
 You can have different libraries for different topics.
 By clicking on keywords in the library you can add them to your images and vice versa.